Policy Number: II-8

 The College reserves the right to limit access to its facilities to any third parties (visitors, guests, contractors, etc.), in the event of an epidemic, pandemic or any outbreak of a contagious disease that alters normal business operations.
 The College may institute additional safety measures based on the recommendations of public health officials that would be applicable to third parties visiting or working on campus.

-No person, group, agency, insurer, employer, or institution should be provided any medical information without the prior specific written consent of the student, employee, or other College community member unless required or allowable under state and/or federal law.
-Furthermore, all medical information relating to contagious diseases of students and will be kept confidential, according to applicable state and federal law.
+No person, group, agency, insurer, employer, or institution should be provided any medical information without the prior specific written consent of the student, employee, or other College community member unless required or allowable under state and/or federal law or emergency declaration.
+Furthermore, all medical information relating to contagious diseases of students will be kept confidential, according to applicable state and federal law or emergency declaration.
 Medical information relating to contagious diseases of persons within the College community will only be disclosed to responsible college officials on a need-to-know basis.